-Today’s cars are safer than ever.
-But even with all of the added safety features, car accidents continue to occur daily.
-California has it’s fair share of accidents.
-Each year over 160,000 people are injured or killed in collisions on California roadways.¹
+California has its fair share of accidents.
+Each year over 277,000 people are injured or killed in collisions on California roadways.¹

 What You Need to Know if You’ve Been in a California Car Accident

 Stopping immediately after an accident isn’t just the right thing to do, it’s the law.
-If you’ve been in an accident, pull over in a safe place and call 911.
+If you’ve been in an accident, pull over and call 911.

 Your location.
 Street names, highway exits, mile markers, and landmarks are important.
 Tell the operator what side of the road you’re on and what direction you were traveling.
 This will help assure emergency personnel arrive quickly.